-Two years ago, Nesta and The Satori Lab published a report encouraging arts organizations to publish open data for their events.
-As there is no data standard for the performing arts, the report notably recommended the use of Schema.org to make it easier for crawling bots to read and interpret event information.
+Two years ago, public policy researchers at Nesta and The Satori Lab published a report encouraging arts organizations to publish open data about their events.
+As there is no data standard for the performing arts, the report notably recommended using Schema.org to make it easier for crawling robots to read, interpret and share event information.
 Fine.
-But how does one use Schema.org?
-Here, in a nutshell, is how to use it.Read more
+But how can you add Schema structured data to your event pages?
+Here, in a nutshell, is how to get started.Read more

 Open data.
 What is it?
 What about privacy?
 Does our cultural organization have data that we can make “open”?

 These and other questions are discussed in “Time for Open Data in Culture.”Read more